 In particular, we have

-While this decomposition is a classical fact, what does not seem to be explicitly stated in the literature is that the for a given partition $\lambda$, the size of its corresponding $t$-quotient given by $\sum_{i=0}^{t-1}|\lambda_i|$ is a count of the number of $t$-hooks contained in $\lambda$.
+This decomposition is classical and gives rise to the fact that for a given partition $\lambda$, the size of its corresponding $t$-quotient given by $\sum_{i=0}^{t-1}|\lambda_i|$ is a count of the number of $t$-hooks contained in $\lambda$ (for example, see \cite{olsson1993combinatorics}, Theorem 3.3).
 In order to make full use of the content of this bijection, we will revisit this result in the context of abaci theory.